 The principal reason for choosing any A Level subject is that you have genuine passion and curiosity in one or more of the sciences.
 You will therefore enjoy studying it in the future.
-This will most probably be based on your experience at GCSE.
-You will most likely have studied Triple Science.
+This will most probably be based on your experience at GCSE having studied Triple Science.

 The Science Department offers courses in all three Sciences.
 We strongly recommend that boys wishing to enter the Sixth Form get an 8 or 9 grade in the appropriate GCSE subject.
 In exceptional circumstances, for Double Award Science candidates, a double 9 grade will be essential, with a strong UMS in the chosen subject.
-This would qualify you to study Biology or Physics A Level; however the final decision will lie with the Head of Department.
-You may then, wish to discuss your suitability for a subject with the Head of that Department.
+This would qualify you to study Biology or Physics A Level; however, the final decision will lie with the Head of Department.
+A top grade in Mathematics may also be required for Physics A level.
+You may wish to discuss your suitability for a subject with the Head of Department.